Eyongtarh/Eyongtarh-Tennis-Club/README.md

 - Git and Github used for version control and hosting website codes respectively.
 - W3C validator was used to validate the html and css codes.
 - Jshint was used to validate the javascript.
+- Responsive Viewer was used to analise the website responsiveness.

 ## Deployment to GitHub Pages